-Kite Center Eoletto, during his 25 years in the kite-boarding and windsurfing business in Colombia has helped his clients find the wind routes to get to the spots. 🌵 La Guajira is our best known route and in recent years it has become our specialty.
+During its 25 years in the kite-boarding and windsurfing business in Colombia.
+Kite Center Eoletto has been helping clients find the best wind routes and logistical options. 🌵 La Guajira is our best known route and in recent years it has become our specialty.

 Avianca and Viva-Air fly daily to Riohacha.
 The nearby airports, with cheaper offers, are in Santa Marta and Valledupar; You have to take into account the distance between Riohacha and Santa Marta or Valledupar, both have very good public transport, it takes on average between three and five hours.
 The price of this public transport is between $ 20,000 cop to $ 60,000 cop, (updated 2020).
 There are also private transports that make this route, and have rates from $ 300,000 cop depending on the type of car.
 In general, all interdepartmental transportation to Riohacha meets insurance, and other official requirements.

-Have a car in Riohacha can be very helpful, especially to go daily to sail in Camarones or Mayapo.
+Having a car in Riohacha can be very helpful, especially to go daily to sail in Camarones or Mayapo.
 They are nearby spots, about 40 minutes from Riohacha on a paved highway.
 Only the last stretch of beach access at the two sites are uncovered paths.
-If they are wet, the car is usually left in a nearby restaurant and walked to the lagoon.
+If they are wet, the car is usually left in a nearby restaurant and you can walk to the lagoon.

-Also, without any problem, you can visit Maicao, Uribia and Manaure on paved roads.
+A car would also allow you to visit Maicao, Uribia and Manaure on paved roads.

 Gasoline in Riohacha is very cheap, both official and non-legal.
-Find A.C.P.M. ist not a dificult.
+Finding diesel is not difficult.

 In Riohacha it is recommended to always leave the car in the parking lot.